 Tucker’s Asthma Specific

-For me, growing up in the 1980s, asthma was a convenient way of getting out of P.E.
-I can imagine, however, how disabling the condition must have been before modern drugs like salbutamol.
-Anything that claimed to relieve asthma would have been worth trying – but Dr Tucker’s remedy carried with it the danger of addiction.
+I was an asthmatic child in the 1980s, and although there was the advantage of being able to get out of PE sometimes, my asthma could be difficult to manage.
+Most potentially fun occasions ended up with me wheezing away in a corner, and frequent chest infections left me either in hospital or lying on the sofa at home watching Pebble Mill at One.
+I can imagine how disabling the condition must have been before modern drugs like salbutamol and beclometasone.
+Anything that claimed to relieve asthma must have been worth trying – but Dr Tucker’s remedy carried with it the danger of addiction.

 Tucker's Asthma Specific